matthajec/netflix-clone/README.md

           return <h1>{myValue}</h1>
         }

-  I ended figuring out that in order to use hooks inside of a component like this I needed to declare it as a normal function component, like so:
+  I ended up figuring out that in order to use hooks inside of a component like this I needed to declare it as a normal function component, like so:

         Component.CompoundComponent = function ComponentCompoundComponent() {
           const [ myValue ] = useState('hello world!')